 The majority of rental car companies charge extra for refueling if you return the car with less gas than when you got it.
 Make a note of the gas gauge when you pick up the vehicle and return it with the same amount.
 If you don’t want to worry about this, many car rental companies offer a pre-purchase option that allows you to buy a full tank of gas upon picking up the vehicle.
 This option allows families to return the car at any fuel level without consequence.

 Also, if you rent the car for seven days, but need to return in after just three, call the car rental company.
 Unfortunately, your daily rate may increase, as oftentimes the policy is the longer you rent, the cheaper the rate.
 However, if you’re returning the car just a few hours early, the company won’t charge you extra.

 For parents who are under 25 years old, be aware that car rental companies often charge an extra fee per day because of your age.
 The additional fee varies by location and car rental company, but could average about $25 per day.

-According to the National Highway Traffic Safety Administration, children ages 12 and under may need a car or booster seat if the seat belt does not fit them properly -- at home or on vacation.
-Bring your own car seat to avoid extra fees, lack of availability and safety concerns that may come with borrowing one through the car rental company.
-There's no way to know for sure that the rental company has the safest car seats available for your children.
-If you're flying, you may be able to check the car seat at the gate for free, too.
+According to the National Highway Traffic Safety Administration, children age 12 and under may need a car seat or booster seat if the seat belt does not fit them properly—at home or on vacation.
+Bring your own travel car seat to avoid extra fees, lack of availability, and the safety concerns that may come with borrowing one through the car rental company.
+There’s no way to know for sure that the rental company has the safest car seats available for your children.
+If you’re flying, you may be able to check the car seat at the gate for free, too.

 Renting a car in another country may sound a little intimidating, but it really is very similar to renting a car in the U.S. Explore the car rental companies available at your destination airport.
 When reserving the car (in advance), ask if you need to obtain an International Driving Permit (IDP).
 Many English-speaking countries do not require IDPs, but if one is required, you must get it before leaving the U.S.